New data shows which groups are being most impacted by COVID-19 breakthrough cases in Mass.

-As of July 31, there have been 100 reported breakthrough case deaths (0.002 percent of all fully vaccinated individuals).
+As of July 31, there have been 100 reported breakthrough case deaths, which breaks down to 0.002 percent of all fully vaccinated individuals.

 Health officials said that the underlying conditions made people “more likely to have severe disease.”

-There have also been 395 breakthrough hospitalizations (0.009% of all fully vaccinated individuals) since the COVID-19 shots started rolling out.
+There have also been 395 breakthrough hospitalizations, or 0.009% of all fully vaccinated individuals, since the COVID-19 shots started rolling out.
 Fifty-seven percent of the breakthrough hospitalizations were reported to have underlying conditions

 “Some of those COVID hospitalizations and COVID deaths are not hospitalizations due to COVID or deaths due to COVID,” said Tufts Infections Disease Specialist Dr. Shira Doron.
 “Some of those are the fact that we test everybody on admission and we find some unexpected positives.”